IDs and Computing

 - Technology-enhanced classrooms are available throughout campus.

 - The University of Illinois is a national leader in making information technology accessible to everyone, including students with disabilities.

 The University does not require its undergraduate students to own a computer, although some academic programs provide or recommend certain equipment.
 The available campus facilities may meet the computing needs of many students; however, students may purchase their own.
 Many students find it both convenient and helpful to have their own computers.
 Illinois is working to increase services that students can access with their own computers.

 Review recommended minimum computer configurations.

-The University currently offers more than 150 software applications at no cost or at significant discounts.
+The University currently offers more than 350 software applications and training courses at no cost or at significant discounts.
 Students also have free access to the entire Lynda.com online training tutorial library, that contains over 1,300 courses and 74,000 tutorials organized by subject, software, and instructor.

 Check out available software titles and training courses.

 As a student at the University of Illinois, you will be asked to create passwords for your NetID and your Enterprise ID, which are required when using many of our campus services.
 To claim and set your NetID and NetID password, you will need your Admit ID and University Identification Number (UIN), located on the back of your Notice of Admission letter (included in the Admitted Student Guide packet).